“You are a very interesting mix of tiger and kindness”

 If the business is failing, the agreement may allow for the venture investor to take over the management of the company.

 Whether you are a potential venture capital investor or a start-up company seeking to attract capital, call 512.457.1177 to schedule an appointment.

-I am John McDuff, an experienced attorney and CPA.
+I am John McDuff, an experienced attorney and CPA in Austin, TX.
 I welcome the opportunity to provide knowledgeable counsel and representation that is fully reflective of my years of experience in the practice of business and corporate law.